-The process of preparing financial statements in conformity with U.S. generally accepted accounting principles requires the use of estimates and assumptions regarding certain types of assets, liabilities, revenues and expenses.
+The process of preparing financial statements in conformity with accounting principles generally accepted in the United States of America requires the use of estimates and assumptions regarding certain types of assets, liabilities, revenues and expenses.
 Such estimates primarily relate to unsettled transactions and events as of the date of the financial statements.
 Accordingly, upon settlement, actual results may differ from estimated amounts.